WUSD COVID-19 Health and Safety

 The health and safety of students and staff is the top priority when making the decision to physically reopen campus for use by students, staff, and others.
 The decision to reopen WUSD will be made in collaboration with the Fresno County Superintendent of Schools and based on guidance from the California Department of Education (CDE) and the California Department of Public Health.
 As our State and local status changes in regards to COVID-19 our decision to remain open may also change.
 Our ability to remain open or even increase the number of students on our campuses will be based on several factors including, current disease levels, capacities of local health care providers and health care systems, State recommendations and mandates, Local Public Health Clearance, testing availability, number of confirmed cases, surge capacity in local hospitals, among other factors that are described in more detail later in this document.
 WUSD hopes this document will help answer any questions that you may have regarding the re-opening of schools during the COVID-19 pandemic.

-As a reminder, the following continue to be the strategies needed to mitigate the virus:
+As a reminder, the following continues to be the Strategies Needed to Mitigate the Virus:

 - Wash your hands with soap and water or alcohol-based sanitizer before you start work and frequently throughout the day.